jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 # wdio-v5-upgrade-helper-service
 Webriverio.io plugin to allow usage of some renamed webdriverio v4 commands with webdriverio 5.0.
 All v4 commands are wrappers to their replacements, e.g. waitForVisible is a wrapper function for waitForDisplayed.

-Note the code in this repo is experimential as of 1/1/19.
-Beta coming soon!

 # Install via npm
 ```
 npm install wdio-v5-upgrade-helper-service